jedi-academy/learn-2420/data/labs/faq02.md

 #Lab #2 FAQ - Shell Scripting
 ACIT2420 - BCIT - Winter 2019

-This page addresses some of the questions that have come up in or about the lab this week.
+This page addresses some of the questions that have or will come up in or about the lab this week :-/

 ##Can we copy/paste? the beanstalk story or the index.html?